jfim/org-jira/README.md

 # org-jira Spacemacs layer

 This Spacemacs layer allows using Jira from within org-mode.
+This branch uses the deprecated JIRA SOAP API; for the current REST API, use the master branch.

 ## Installation